-Ethics in the Practice of Leadership (3) This course seeks to help the student identify and understand the particular ethical issues faced by leaders and how leaders shape the moral environment of their organization.
+Ethics in the Practice of Leadership (3) This course seeks to help the student identify and understand the ethical issues faced by leaders and how leaders shape the moral environment of their organization.
 This will be done by examining the moral psychology and philosophies of leadership.

-Linguistics (3) This course provides an introduction to language as it pertains to the field of education.
-Includes discussions of phonology, morphology, syntax, semantics & pragmatics, language structure, acquisition and bilingualism, brain & language and sociolinguistics.
+Linguistics (3) This course introduces language as it pertains to the field of education.
+Includes discussions of phonology, morphology, syntax, semantics & pragmatics, language structure, acquisition and bilingualism, brain & language, and sociolinguistics.
 The concepts covered will also prepare students to take the language arts portion of the CSET test.